Kolia951/The_Oxford_3000_CEFR/README.md

 # The Oxford 3000™ by CEFR level
-This repository contains a text file of the "Oxford 300 grouped by CEFR level" CEFR is "Common European Framework of Reference for Languages" The data is derived from https://www.oxfordlearnersdictionaries.com/external/pdf/wordlists/oxford-3000-5000/The_Oxford_3000_by_CEFR_level.pdf
+This repository contains a text file of the "Oxford 300 grouped by CEFR level".

+CEFR is "Common European Framework of Reference for Languages"

+The data is derived from [HERE](https://www.oxfordlearnersdictionaries.com/external/pdf/wordlists/oxford-3000-5000/The_Oxford_3000_by_CEFR_level.pdf)

 ## Contents
 The repository contains the following items: